oVirt/ovirt-engine/backend/manager/modules/restapi/README.md

 The support for YAML has been completely removed.

+### Renamed complex types

+The following XML schema complex types have been renamed:

+- API - Api

+First column is the old name, and second column is the new name.

+These renamings don't affect users of the RESTAPI, unless they are using the XML schema, either directly or indirectly via the Python or Java SDKs.

 ### Remove the NIC `network` and `port_mirroring` properties

 The NIC `network` and `port_mirroring` elements have been replaced by